loiclefevre/autonomous-database-for-developers/README.md

 - `export database=iq1ffzid3wfss2e_myatps`

 ### Requirements
-Apart an Autonomous Database, you'll need a JDK 17 and Maven.
+Apart an Autonomous Database, you'll need a JDK 17 and Maven 3.X.

 ### Coming next...
-- Demo 5 - Distinguishing the service names to use, what and when?
-- Demo 6 - Enabling Automatic Index reporting
+In no particular order yet:
-- Demo 7 - Working with an Autonomous JSON database using `MongoRepository`
+- Working with an Autonomous JSON database using `MongoRepository`
+- SQL query joining JSON and Relational data together
+- Using Advanced Queuing (transactional queues) to notify application that data changed
+- Using Blockchain/Immutables tables
+- Understanding the benefits for developers of the Autonomous database underlying infrastructure: Exadata
+- Spatial queries over GeoJSON data
+- Reactive R2DBC driver
+- Understanding execution plans and session statistics
+- Automatic partitioning unleashed
+- Automatic indexing unleashed
+- Applied Machine Learning on JSON data
+- Property Graph Analytics with PGX and PGQL
+- Using Oracle Machine Learning for Python using GraalVM